argilla-io/argilla/docs/_source/reference/cli.md

 ### Add user to workspace

-The `argilla workspaces add-user` command allows to add an user to a workspace providing the username of the user and the name of the workspace.
+The `argilla workspaces add-user` command allows you to add a user to a workspace by providing the username of the user and the name of the workspace.

 ```sh
 argilla workspaces --name my-workspace add-user joe